 Means of Assessment

-The final grade in the course will be determined based on the following:
+Evaluation will be based on the following:

-- final Exam - minimum of 30% / maximum of 40%;
+- final exam - minimum of 30% / maximum of 40%;

 - at least one midterm test - minimum of 20% / maximum of 30%;